globalizejs/globalize/README.md

 own format - into actual numbers and dates, and conversely, to format numbers and dates into that string format.

+Even if the application deals with Enligh loacle only, it may still likely need globalization to format programming language bytes into human understandable language and vice-versa in a effective and reasonable way.

 <a name="why_globalize"></a>
 ### Why Globalize?